SlidesMate vs Google Slides: When to Choose AI Over Manual

 This ecosystem lock-in is both a strength (everything works together) and a consideration (you're dependent on Google's platform).
 For peer reviews comparing Google Slides to other tools, see the G2 Google Slides reviews page.

-SlideMate operates independently.
+SlidesMate operates independently.
 You generate and edit presentations within the tool, then export to your format of choice.
-This independence means SlideMate works regardless of whether your organization uses Google, Microsoft, or another ecosystem.
+This independence means SlidesMate works regardless of whether your organization uses Google, Microsoft, or another ecosystem.

 Design Quality